MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbGlobalMapping.md

 ```

 This command will gather the credentials for the global mapping.
 It then maps the remote share path
-`\\fs1.contoso.com\public` to the "G:" drive letter.
-Any users, applications, or containers can now
+`\\fs1.contoso.com\public` to the indicated drive letter.
+Any users, applications, or containers
-access data on the G: drive.
+can now access data on that drive.

 ## PARAMETERS